AP journalist Thein Zaw released from detention in Myanmar - WTMJ

-YANGON, Myanmar (AP) — Thein Zaw, a journalist for The Associated Press who was arrested last month while covering a protest against the coup in Myanmar, was released from detention on Wednesday.
+YANGON, Myanmar (AP) — Thein Zaw, a journalist for The Associated Press who was arrested more than three weeks ago while covering a protest against the coup in Myanmar, was released from detention on Wednesday.

-Thein Zaw told the AP and his family of his release by phone after his second court hearing since his arrest nearly a month ago.

-Speaking as he headed home, he said the judge in his case read a statement in court that all charges against him were being dropped because he was doing his job at the time of his arrest.
+As he left a court hearing, Thein Zaw told the AP by phone that the judge in his case had announced that all charges against him were being dropped because he was doing his job at the time of his arrest.
+He also called his family.

-“I’m looking forward to meeting my family members,” he said, while expressing concern for other journalists who remain in custody.
+“I’m looking forward to meeting my family members,” he said.
 “I’m sorry for some colleagues who are still in prison.”

 Thein Zaw had been charged with violating a public order law that carries a penalty of up to three years’ imprisonment.

-He was one of nine media workers taken into custody during the Feb.
+He was one of nine media workers taken into custody during a Feb.
 27 street protest in Yangon, the country’s largest city, and had been held without bail.
 About 40 journalists have been detained or charged since the Feb.
-1 coup.
+1 coup that ousted the elected government of Aung San Suu Kyi, roughly half of whom remain behind bars.

+They are among thousands of people who have been arrested since the takeover, many of them protesters.
+On Wednesday, more than 600 demonstrators were released.

-The Associated Press and many press freedom organizations have called for the release of Thein Zaw and the other detained members of the press.
+The AP and many press freedom organizations have called for the release of Thein Zaw and the other detained members of the press.

 “The Associated Press is deeply relieved that AP journalist Thein Zaw has been freed from prison in Myanmar,” said Ian Phillips, AP vice president for international news.
 “Our relief is tempered by the fact that additional journalists there remain detained.
 We urge Myanmar to release all journalists and allow them to report freely and safely on what is happening inside the country.”